Pryzmm/Split-Self/DISCLAIMER.md

 > As of the current update, some PC interaction events may not activate, or the mod may not run, due to different Operating Systems (OS).
 Please create an issue if you experience something abnormal because of this.

 > [!NOTE]
-> In the next update, PII Toggle will be a toggleable feature in the warning/information screen.
-This will hide any Personally Identifiable Information shown by the mod.
+> Personally Identifiable Information (PII) can and will be shown to you through this mod.
+If you wish for this information to be hidden, you can toggle it off by the warning screen shown when you first join a world.
+You can also do `/splitself information` to show the warning screen again, and toggle it off from there.
+PII is toggled OFF by default.

 You are highly encouraged to play without reading this, as it may ruin the experience.
 But if you worry that damage may be done, well, it is open source after all. :D